SuPPoLzZ/embbeded-linux-labs-Daniel-Lasecki-school/lab8/Readme.md

 ```
 pi@raspberrypi:~ $ sudo systemctl status lighttpd.service
 pi@raspberrypi:~ $ sudo tail -20 /var/log/lighttpd/error.log
+pi@raspberrypi:~ $ journalctl
+# in older linux version you can see the system log with
 pi@raspberrypi:~ $ sudo tail -20 /var/log/syslog
 ```
 QUESTION 2: Where did you find information on which file and line your error was?
 Get the relevant error message to file errors.txt, put it into lab8/results repo path, commit and push.